databricks/scala-style-guide/README.md

   }
   ```

 Note that for case 1 and case 2, do not let views or iterators of the collections escape the protected area.
 This can happen in non-obvious ways, e.g. when returning `Map.keySet` or `Map.values`.
-If views or values are requried to pass around, make a copy of the data.
+If views or values are required to pass around, make a copy of the data.
   ```scala
   val map = java.util.Collections.synchronizedMap(new java.util.HashMap[String, String])